LePhenix47/HRnet-Data-Table_npm-package/README.md

 ## Creation

-This HRnet Data Table was developed using:
+This Data Table was developed using:
 - [React](https://reactjs.org/): A JavaScript library for building UIs
 - [Vite.js](https://vitejs.dev/):  A fast, modular, and efficient JavaScript development setup for building modern web applications.